tmb5cg/Fifa-Autobidder/README.md

 To understand how it works and the configuration settings, [see here](https://tmb5cg.github.io/fifa-autobidder)

-You want to have a conversion rate around 50%, at 100-150 margin that is 25 players * ~125 profit each, totalling ~3200 coins every 20 mins, or about 10k an hour at the absolute minimum.
-Some days I would find a filter list and make 30k an hour, it's fun.
+Aim for a conversion rate of around 50%.
+With a 100-150 coin margin, this translates to:

+- 25 players * ~125 profit each
+- ~3200 coins every 20 minutes
+- About 10k coins per hour at the absolute minimum

+On particularly good days, with an optimal filter list, profits can reach up to 30k coins per hour.

 ## Configuration